abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we decide whether to remove (pop) unprocessed data because its match was found (the current data), or add (push) the current data because its matching pair has not yet been found.

+**Global Conditon**
+After each iteration, in our stack we should contain all the relevant elements and pop only when we find its matching pair

 ---